lengfeld/live555-unofficial-archive/README.internal.md

 TODO This should be at least one single make command!
 Refactoring is needed!

+To only include new tarballs, execute

+    $ make clean clean-pub checks && make create-pub create-tags && make

+It's faster but does not created existing git tags.

 ## How to publish

 Execute the commands